-He added that the charity had already been running three or four other properties in the town over the past decade.'Not dangerous'
+He added that the charity had already been running three or four other properties in the town over the past decade.

 The latest project is about providing a centre for change offering medical intuition, training, pre-employment work with a professional on hand 24 hours a day.

 Mr Bird-Waddington said the types of offenders were for "low level" crime such as theft and "absolutely not high-risk individuals".